louis-tru/quark/docs/VULKAN.md

 completed handler in the baseline API.

 Command buffers from multiple command pools can be submitted together.
-The pool is not needed by `vkQueueSubmit()`, but it remains the allocator/owner: free or reset each command buffer only through its source pool. `commands` keeps the flattened parent/child submission order, while `ownCommands` contains only handles allocated from that Canvas command pool and is the list freed by `VkCmdPack::reset()`.
+The pool is not needed by `vkQueueSubmit()`, but it remains the allocator/owner.
+`commands` keeps the flattened parent/child submission order, while `ownCommands` contains only handles allocated from that Canvas command pool.
+Each pack retains those handles and reuses them from `nextIdx` after completion or discarded recording, avoiding per-frame free/allocate churn.

 ## Ownership Contracts